Encapsule-Annex/jsgraph/README.md

         };

 All callback functions are optional; implement only those you require.

+- initializeVertex - This is invoked on every vertex of the graph before the start of the search.
+- startVertex - This is invoked on the source vertex once before the start of the search.
+- discoverVertex - This is invoked when a vertex is encountered for the first time.
+- examineEdge - This is invoked on every out-edge of each vertex after it is discovered.
+- treeEdge - This is invoked on each edge as it becomes a member of the edges that form the search tree.
+- backEdge - This is invoked on the back edges in the graph.
+For an undirected graph there is some ambiguity between tree edges and back edges since the edge (u,v) and (v,u) are the same edge, but both the tree_edge() and back_edge() functions will be invoked.
+One way to resolve this ambiguity is to record the tree edges, and then disregard the back-edges that are already marked as tree edges.
+An easy way to record tree edges is to record predecessors at the tree_edge event point.
+- forwardOrCrossEdge - This is invoked on forward or cross edges in the graph.
+In an undirected graph this method is never called.
+- finishEdge - This is invoked on each non-tree edge as well as on each tree edge after finish_vertex has been called on its target vertex.
+- finishVertex - This is invoked on vertex u after finish_vertex has been called for all the vertices in the DFS-tree rooted at vertex u.
+If vertex u is a leaf in the DFS-tree, then the finish_vertex function is called on u after all the out-edges of u have been examined.

 Please see the [Boost C++ Graph Library: DFS Visitor Concept](http://www.boost.org/doc/libs/1_55_0/libs/graph/doc/DFSVisitor.html) documentation for a complete discussion of API semantics.

 ### jsgraph.directed.createDepthFirstSearchContext